 Mr Mark Flint-Freel MSc, Lecturer in Criminology & Police Cadet Programme

-Mark joined the University of Derby in 2012 to run a new College of Policing course — the Certificate in Knowledge of Policing (CKP) — which he continues to develop and deliver, as part of the Masters Degree in Criminology.
+Mark joined the University of Derby in 2012 to run a new College of Policing course — the Certificate in Knowledge of Policing (CKP).

 He also runs police cadet courses for Nottinghamshire Constabulary and is the Derby-based project co-ordinator for the Royal Malaysia Police, with responsibilities for the verification and assessment of students.